TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/advanced_selectors.md

 }
 ```

-Finally, if we want to select all of the siblings following an element's and not just the first one, we can use the general sibling combinator `~`.
+Finally, if we want to select all of the siblings following an element and not just the first one, we can use the general sibling combinator `~`.

 ```css
 /* This rule will select all of .group1's siblings - in this case the 2nd and 3rd .child divs */